How Filecamp can support remote work

-Filecamp is built on rock solid HTTPS technology, so you can rest assured that your digital assets are stored securely.
-The same technology is used by banks and high-level ecommerce websites.
-Files are stored in data centres of the Google Cloud Platform, which makes them secure both via the Internet and physically, under 24/7 surveillance.
+Filecamp is built on rock-solid HTTPS technology, so you can rest assured that your digital assets are stored securely.
+The same technology is used by banks and high-level eCommerce websites.
+Files are stored in data centers of the Google Cloud Platform, which makes them secure both via the Internet and physically, under 24/7 surveillance.

 Also, you don’t have to worry if you accidentally delete any files.
 Even if you have cleared the trash, you can still restore them within 30 days.